The Link Between ED and Peyronie’s Disease

 Erectile dysfunction is the inability to get and/ or maintain an erection sufficient enough for sexual intercourse.
 Sometimes men with ED also have Peyronie’s disease.
-Fortunately, urologists specialising in sexual health are trained to treat both erectile dysfunction as well as Peyronie’s.
+Fortunately, urologists specialising in sexual health are trained to treat both erectile dysfunction as well as Peyronie's disease.

-Peyronie’s disease (PD) is the development of fibrous scar tissue inside the penis that causes curved and/or deformity of the penis and painful erections1.
-The causes of PD aren’t fully understood, but the disease may result from repeated injury to the penis, genetics, connective tissue disorders, age or other health conditions.2 Penises vary in size and shape so a curved penis may not be cause for concern.
+Peyronie’s disease (PD) is the development of fibrous scar tissue inside the penis that causes curved and/or deformity of the penis and painful erections49.
+The causes of PD aren’t fully understood, but the disease may result from repeated injury to the penis, genetics, connective tissue disorders, age or other health conditions.50 Penises vary in size and shape so a curved penis may not be cause for concern.
 If, however, curvature prevents you from having sex or causes pain, you should talk with your doctor.
-Nearly a third of men with PD complain of pain and abnormal penile curvature.3
+Nearly a third of men with PD complain of pain and abnormal penile curvature.51

 - The inability to have sexual intercourse